 Listening Definition

-Listening means hearing with interpreting the message intentionally to provide feedback.
+Listening means hearing and interpreting the message intentionally to provide feedback.
 It is an active process of giving attention to listening to the sounds.
 The active listening process has six steps: receiving, selecting, interpreting, understanding, evaluating, and responding to the message.
 Therefore, listening is the ability to receive, select, analyze, understand, assess, and react appropriately to the meaning of another person’s verbal and nonverbal messages.
 People use many types of listening to communicate with each other.

-In communication, people spend enormous time to listen(40 – 70%), speaking (20 – 35%), reading (10 – 20%), writing (5 – 15%).
+In communication, people spend enormous time listening (40 – 70%), speaking (20 – 35%), reading (10 – 20%), writing (5 – 15%).
 People often listen in communication by using different types of listening strategies.
 Although there are many types of listening in the communication process, the author will discuss the basic five types of listening: discriminative, comprehensive, empathic, analytical, and appreciative Listening.

 Types of Listening